CasaTab

 Total cash needed ~€101,700

 The house costs €300,000.
 You need €102,000 in cash to close the deal and sleep in the bedroom.
-That's a third more than the down payment alone, and this is a conservative example — in France or the Netherlands the tax alone adds another €10,000–€20,000.
+That's a third more than the down payment alone — and this is a conservative example.
+Run the same purchase at the two ends of the tax table (holding every other line constant) and the spread becomes obvious:

 The takeaway